-The amount of people who work remotely at least once per week has grown by 400% since 2010.
+The number of people who work remotely at least once per week has grown by 400% since 2010.
 This is thanks to the profound impact technology has had in the workplace.
-We are now able to telecommunicate with our colleagues through applications (such as Slack, Google Hangouts, Zoom), work on documents in real-time, exchange information through email, save documents through cloud-based storage and work with SaaS solutions.
+We are now able to telecommunicate with our colleagues through applications (such as Slack, Google Hangouts, Zoom), work on documents in real-time, exchange information through email, save documents through cloud-based storage, and work with SaaS solutions.
 Working remotely was a trend prior to the pandemic because companies realized that modern-day technology has the capacity to uphold an organization working remotely.
 Here are the benefits that companies have gained from working remotely;

 Time can limit or exceed productivity.
 You could either ask your employees to use their time in the morning to face traffic to come into work after completing their own personal tasks of getting the children ready and rushing through breakfast or allow for them to finish their morning tasks in peace to start the day off with the right mindset, the former would create a waste of time and energy that could be redirected into productivity.
 For one, working remotely removes the need to commute.
 I’ve personally heard of colleagues commuting anywhere between 10 mins to up to 2 hours.
-Time is money and this is valuable time that could be spent in work.
+Time is money and this is valuable time that could be spent on work.

 It’s not just time that commute kills, but it is also a person’s motivation and morale, which leads to the death of productivity.
 Commuting is stressful; relying on public transportation, navigating through extreme weather conditions or the absurd amount of traffic a driver has to face day to day without adding an unexpected car accident or construction site are just some examples of how a commuter can already show up to work mentally and physically drained.
 Working remotely helps employees work in a relaxed environment which enhances creativity and productivity.

-Another productivity killer are distractions found in the workplace.
-If you do a quick Google search of meme’s about meetings that should have been an email, you will understand that this is a common grievance amongst workers.
+Another productivity killer is distractions found in the workplace.
+If you do a quick Google search of memes about meetings that should have been an email, you will understand that this is a common grievance amongst workers.
 It’s become such a grievance that people have made jokes and created coffee mugs out of it to display their disdain.
 Point blank, most meetings could just be an email.